 JAR package

-To start and run a Java application, you must define a startup command and parameters, such as JVM parameters and GC policies.
+Starting a Java application requires a startup command and parameters, such as JVM parameters and GC policies.

-SAE automatically compiles the uploaded JAR package into an image and runs the application as a container.
-During compilation, SAE sets a built-in startup command, parameters, and the JAR package path.
-You can use the SAE console to modify the default startup command and its parameters.
+SAE automatically compiles the uploaded JAR package into an image and runs it as a container with a built-in startup command, parameters, and JAR package path.
+You can use the SAE console to modify the default startup command and parameters.

 In the Startup Command Settings section, enter the required configurations.
 An example startup command is shown below.